Transubstantiation

-Transubstantiation (transubstantiatio; μετουσίωσις) is, according to the teaching of the Catholic Church, "the change of the whole substance of bread into the substance of the Body of Christ and of the whole substance of wine into the substance of the Blood of Christ".
+Transubstantiation (transsubstantiatio, μετουσίωσις) is, according to the teaching of the Catholic Church, "the change of the whole substance of bread into the substance of the Body of Christ and of the whole substance of wine into the substance of the Blood of Christ".
 This change is brought about in the eucharistic prayer through the efficacy of the word of Christ and by the action of the Holy Spirit.
 However, "the outward characteristics of bread and wine, that is the 'eucharistic species', remain unaltered".
 In this teaching, the notions of "substance" and "transubstantiation" are not linked with any particular theory of metaphysics.

 The Catholic Church teaches that, in the Eucharistic offering, bread and wine are changed into the body and blood of Christ.
 The affirmation of this doctrine on the real presence of Christ in the Eucharist was expressed, using the word "transubstantiate", by the Fourth Council of the Lateran in 1215.
 It was later challenged by various 14th-century reformers, John Wycliffe in particular.

 The manner in which the change occurs, the Catholic Church teaches, is a mystery: "The signs of bread and wine become, in a way surpassing understanding, the Body and Blood of Christ."
 In Lutheranism, the terminology used regarding the real presence is the doctrine of the sacramental union, in which the "very body and blood of Christ" is received.
 In the Greek Orthodox Church, the doctrine has been discussed under the term of metousiosis, coined as a direct loan-translation of transubstantiatio in the 17th century.
 In Eastern Orthodoxy in general, the Sacred Mystery (Sacrament) of the Eucharist is more commonly discussed using alternative terms such as "trans-elementation" (μεταστοιχείωσις, metastoicheiosis), "re-ordination" (μεταρρύθμισις, metarrhythmisis), or simply "change" (μεταβολή, metabole).

-In the Reformed tradition, a real spiritual presence is taught; this view is held in Anglicanism, especially by those of the Evangelical-Reformed tradition, though others including those of the High Church tradition hold to a corporeal presence.
+In the Reformed tradition, a real spiritual presence is taught; this view is held in Anglicanism, especially by those of the Evangelical-Reformed tradition, though others, including those of the High Church tradition, hold to a corporeal presence.